-You can only control one side of the conversation: YOURS.
-So, let’s start there.
+You can only control one side of the conversation, so let’s start there.

 P.S.
-Post this chart in a highly visible place so everyone in the family can use it!
-It’s a great tool to help frustrated teenagers find the words that work!
+Post this chart in a highly visible place so everyone in the family can use it.
+It’s a great tool to help frustrated teenagers find the words that work too!

 Grab my FREE Say THIS, Not THAT chart now!